DIGIC: DIGIC 6+

 The Canon EOS 5D Mark IV includes a DIGIC 6+ processor.

 Dual DIGIC 6+

 The Canon EOS-1D X Mark II includes dual DIGIC 6+ processors, allowing for a capture rate of 170 consecutive RAW images at 14 fps or 4K Video with up to 60 fps.

 DIGIC 7

 The DIGIC 7 processor was introduced in 2016 with the Canon PowerShot G7 X Mark II the first Canon camera to include this feature.

 Canon's next generation DIGIC 7 added substantially improved image processing power, enabling faster AF speeds and 8 fps RAW continuous shooting, and reducing noise to help users "capture the most fleeting of moments."
 For assured, responsive shooting, improved subject detection ensures the camera locks onto subjects even when saturation and contrast are low.
 The EOS-like Auto Lighting Optimizer also improved contrast by providing natural correction while maintaining balanced brightness and darkness.

-The following cameras are used this processor:
+The following cameras are using this processor: